pytest-dev/pytest/doc/en/reference/reference.rst

 .. envvar:: CI

 When set (regardless of value), pytest acknowledges that is running in a CI process.
 Alternative to ``BUILD_NUMBER`` variable.
-See also :ref:`Pytest in CI pipelines`.
+See also :ref:`ci-pipelines`.

 .. envvar:: BUILD_NUMBER

 When set (regardless of value), pytest acknowledges that is running in a CI process.
 Alternative to CI variable.
-See also :ref:`Pytest in CI pipelines`.
+See also :ref:`ci-pipelines`.

 .. envvar:: PYTEST_ADDOPTS